igorkamyshev/withease/apps/website/docs/magazine/migration_from_redux.md

 :::warning
 Note that it is generally **not recommended** calling the `getState` method of Effector Stores, because it is imperative and non-reactive.
 This method is an escape-hatch for cases where there is no other way.

-But you can sometimes use it in Sagas, since they themselves are imperative and non-reactive, and you won't always have the option to write the state to the effector right away.
+But you can sometimes use it in Sagas, because they are imperative and non-reactive themselves, and you're not always going to have the option to rewrite it to Effector right away.
 :::

 Here is an earlier "Data fetching" example, but in a state of partial rewrite.